-DISTRICT CONVENTION COVID 19 UPDATE: See our Events Page for more information....
+DISTRICT CONVENTION COVID 19 UPDATE: A VIRTUAL District Convention will be held from 9:30 to 12:30 on Saturday, September 26, 2020.
+See our Events Page for more information....

 The Lutheran Women's Missionary League (LWML) is the official women's organization of the Lutheran Church - Missouri Synod.
 For 75 years the organization has been encouraging and equipping women to live out their Christian lives in active mission ministries and to financially support global missions.